richo/snowplow-wiki/setup-guide/common/Hosted-assets.md

-To simplify setting up and running SnowPlow, the SnowPlow Analytics team provide public hosting for some of the open-source components.
+To simplify setting up and running SnowPlow, the SnowPlow Analytics team provide public hosting for some of the sub-components.
 These hosted assets are publically available through Amazon Web Services (CloudFront and S3), and using them is free for SnowPlow community members.

+As we release new versions of these assets, we will leave old versions unchanged on their existing URLs - so you won't have to upgrade your own SnowPlow processes unless you want to.

-**While SnowPlow Analytics Ltd will make every reasonable effort to maintain this hosted assets service, we will not be liable for any failure to provide this service.
-All of these hosted assets are freely available via [our GitHub repository] [snowplow-repo] and you are encouraged to host them yourselves.**
+**While SnowPlow Analytics Ltd will make every reasonable effort to maintain these hosted assets, we will not be liable for any failure to provide this service.
+All of the hosted assets listed below are freely available via [our GitHub repository] [snowplow-repo] and you are encouraged to host them yourselves.**

-The hosted assets are as follows:
+The **current versions** of the assets hosted by SnowPlow Analytics are as follows:

 ## 1. Trackers